 Mahmoud Mansi can be contacted at:

-You can also view the Results/Quotes from the 1st Competition called “Resurrection of Ancient Egypt” or read an article submitted to that competition, Cleopatra’s Throne, about an Egyptian woman becoming President.
+You can also view the Results/Quotes from the 1st Competition called “Resurrection of Ancient Egypt”.
 Also, take a look at Mahmoud Mansi’s own award winning work “A Journey from Darkness to Light“.

 And also take a look at Democracy Chronicles’ Political Art section.